China will interfere with Dalai Lama succession, prepared for democratic transition: Tibetan Sikyong | Politics

 - India

-China is expected to interfere in the succession of the Dalai Lama, and anticipating that eventuality, the Tibetan government-in-exile has worked out a plan for a democratic transition of the leadership role by the spiritual.
+Anticipating China's interference in the succession of the Dalai Lama, the Tibetan government-in-exile has worked out a plan for a democratic transition of the Tibetan leadership.

 In an interview to PTI, President of the Tibetan government-in-exile Penpa Tsering pointed out that a replay of the 1995 appointment of a rival Panchen Lama by the Communist government of China while a boy chosen by the Dalai Lama as the incarnate of the Lama was whisked away from the public eye, can be expected.